 Retaliation may take the form of bullying and harassment, creating a hostile work environment, ostracizing or excluding the individuals involved from regular business matters, making material changes to the terms and conditions of the individuals’ employment, firing the individuals, or otherwise punishing the individual or individuals via other means.

 Retaliation will not be tolerated by any party at any level.
-Retaliatory acts should be swiftly reported to any department lead, one of the three “designated people,” or the Executive Director.
+Retaliatory acts should be swiftly reported to any lead, one of the three “designated people,” or the Executive Director.
 Retaliation claims will be taken as seriously as discrimination and harassment claims and promptly addressed.

-Note that deliberately false accusations are a serious matter that will result in disciplinary action and which is differentiated from retaliation because of the intent of the accuser.
+Note that deliberately false accusations are a serious matter which will result in disciplinary action and which are differentiated from retaliation because of the intent of the accuser.
 However, an unproven allegation does not mean that the conduct did not occur or that there was a deliberately false allegation—it may simply mean that there was not enough evidence to determine the veracity of the claim or proceed further at that time.

 Whenever possible, ACE encourages individuals who have been subjected to or have witnessed discrimination and harassment to promptly and clearly advise the alleged offender that their behavior is unwelcome and request that it stop.

 However, if one doesn’t feel comfortable approaching the alleged offender, if the alleged offender continues the behavior even after being asked to stop, or the behavior constitutes a serious offense, the situation must rise to the attention of ACE leadership.